 Don’t get a puppy if you are planning on going on holiday within the first few months of getting them.
 If you have a dog you have to make plans to ensure they are cared for properly while you are away.
 Find a reliable dog sitter, day care centre or friend so that you know your dog is in good hands.

 Dogs need a certain amount of company.
 They should not be left on their own any more than three or four hours, although the length of time depends on their age and requirements.
-If you work full time and aren’t going to be around most of the time then don’t get a dog, it’s just not fair.
+If you work full time and aren’t going to be around most of the time they don’t get a dog, it’s just not fair.
 Make sure that someone is around most of the time to keep your dog company.

 Your new puppy will need to get their vaccinations before they can be taken out and about.
 Keep up to date with your dog’s vaccinations to protect them from illness and disease.
 Check with your vet what vaccinations they should be getting and when.

 Dog owners have a responsibility to make sure that their dog is groomed properly.
 Some dog breeds require daily grooming and regular trimming to keep them comfortable.
-Do not allow your dogs hair to matt and tangle because this can cause them a lot of discomfort and they will have to have their hair shaved off if the matting is severe.
+Do not allow your dogs hair to matt and tangle because this can cause them a lot of discomforts and they will have to have their hair shaved off if the matting is severe.
 Before you get a dog check to see how much grooming they will need by speaking to a breed expert or breeder.

 Livestock & The Country Code